 While there are numerous ways to motivate employees, there’s a reason we’re drawn to these three specific methods.
 They give each employee a reason to feel invested in the work they do—one that’s personally meaningful and long-lasting.

-If you’d like to learn more about what motivates employees of different ages and in different industries, download the Emplify Insights for Executives: Employee Engagement Trends.
+If you’d like to learn more about how to motivate employees of different ages and in different industries, download the Emplify Insights for Executives: Employee Engagement Trends.
 In addition to covering each of the above areas in greater detail, this resource also covers key findings and insights into the current state of employee engagement.